Shoulder Impingement Relief: Stop Pain & Restore Movement

 When Is Surgery Needed?

-Most shoulder impingement responds to conservative treatment.
-Surgery considered when: conservative treatment comprehensively attempted for 3-6 months with proper compliance, mechanical bone spur impingement confirmed on X-ray, progressive tendon degeneration on MRI despite therapy, recurrent symptoms limiting work or sport.
+Surgery is explicitly considered when structured conservative treatment has been comprehensively attempted for 3-6 months with strict compliance, mechanical bone spur impingement is confirmed on X-ray, progressive tendon degeneration tracks on MRI despite active therapy, or recurrent symptoms continuously limit daily work and sports metrics.
 Dr. Usama ensures surgery is truly needed before recommending it.

 Recovery & Healing Time

-Shoulder impingement recovery time depends on treatment approach, severity, and compliance.
-How long does shoulder impingement take to heal varies by individual factors.
+Shoulder impingement recovery time depends heavily on the treatment approach, pathology severity, and patient compliance.
+How long it takes to heal varies by individual factors.

 Conservative Healing Time